Kobe Bryant explains when he first realised he was different from other NBA players

 One of the more fascinating moments came when co-host Jalen Rose asked Bryant when he first realised that nobody would out-work him.

-Bryant only started six games and averaged just 15.5 minutes per game as an 18-year-old rookie who had only been living in the United States for five years.
-But his obsessiveness for the game eventually paid off and now he is retiring as one of the greatest players in the history of the game.
+Bryant only started six games and averaged only 15.5 minutes per game as an 18-year-old rookie who had only been living in the United States for five years.
+But his obsessiveness for the game eventually paid off and now he is considered one of the greatest players in the history of the game.

 NOW WATCH: Cristiano Ronaldo, wearing a wig and glasses, surprised a young fan on the streets of Madrid